Clastify logo

 Image

-There are important exceptions.
+There are exceptions.
 Some cave ecosystems receive organic matter washed in from outside, such as dead leaves carried by streams.
 Others, including isolated cave systems and deep-ocean ecosystems below light penetration, depend on chemical energy rather than sunlight.
 In these ecosystems, producers use energy released from inorganic chemical reactions.

 Nature of science: useful generalizations

-So the guiding question is already taking shape: matter can cycle because atoms remain atoms, but energy becomes dispersed as heat and must be replaced, usually by sunlight.
+The guiding question is already taking shape: matter can cycle because atoms remain atoms, but energy becomes dispersed as heat and must be replaced, usually by sunlight.

 Chemical energy passes when organisms feed